Last Updated on: by

-- Eliminating or minimizing contact with rodents in home, workplace, or campsite.
+- Eliminating or minimizing contact with rodents in the home, workplace, or campsite.

-- Sealing up holes and gaps in home or garage and placing traps in and around home to decrease rodent infestation.
+- Sealing up holes and gaps in-home or garage and placing traps in and around the home to decrease rodent infestation.

 - Personal hygiene and sanitation is another control measure for hantavirus infection.